AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_audience"
 >title="Define the audience"
 >abstract="Select the best audience for your marketing message.
-You can choose an existing audience already defined in a Campaign v8 instance or from Adobe Experience Platform or you can choose to create a new audience with the rule builder."
+You can choose an existing audience already defined in a Campaign v8 instance or from Adobe Experience Platform, or you can create a new audience with the rule builder."

-In this use case, we will send the email to an existing audience.
+In this use case, you send the email to an existing audience.
 Additional instructions on how to work with audiences are available in [this section](../audience/about-audiences.md).

 1. To select the audience for the email, click the **[!UICONTROL Select audience]** button and choose an existing audience from the list.